Mystic Lake (California)

 Mystic Lake is a seasonal lake in the San Jacinto Valley of western Riverside County, California.
 The lake's size can vary widely each year.
-At times the lake will persist from one year to the next, and at other times it will completely dissipate during the dry season.
+The lake persists from one year to the next, and at other times it completely dissipates during the dry season.
 The Mystic Lake area attracts one of the most diverse populations of birds in the United States, with over 200 species identified.

 The lake is located east of the Lake Perris reservoir and the town of Lakeview, between the cities of Moreno Valley, to the north, and San Jacinto, to the south.
 The town of Lakeview received its name for its proximity to Mystic Lake.

-Shrinking
+Description

+The lake persists from one year to the next, and at other times it completely dissipates during the dry season.
 The lake lies within the outlet area of the San Jacinto River and is typically full only during late winter and spring when the river is flowing.
 In recent years, the lake has decreased from thousands of acres to under 200 acre.
 If dry conditions persist, experts speculate that it will dry up altogether, becoming an ephemeral lake.

-This is a part of a cycle of flooding and receding that the lake has gone through over hundreds and thousands of years.
-But it is very full of water and wildlife to date as of, April 2019.

 Because the San Jacinto basin is actively and rapidly subsiding (on a geologic time-scale), the USGS estimates that the potential size of the lake (the rapidly expanding closed depression) will continue to grow.